What's on this list and what isn't

 Fantasy is sometimes considered the less reputable sister of science or speculative fiction.
 But fantastic fiction has had an honourable place in literature since the first stories were written, long before the invention of science fiction.
 For this list fantasy is differentiated from other speculative fiction by having at its heart a supernatural, magic or non-scientific element.

-This list comprises the greatest creative works of fantasy literature of all times, places and cultures.
+This list comprises the greatest creative works in the fantasy genre of all times, places and cultures.

 • novels (The Picture of Dorian Gray)